brodieG/fansi/DEVNOTES.md

 These are internal developer notes.

+## FANSI_find_esc

+Clearly our changes messed stuff up.
+In particular, there is now the possibility that FANSI_find_esc won't advance if there are no handled `ctl` sequences found, which is different since before all sequences were guaranteed to advance.
+We kludged a fix for `nzchar`, but this is causes problems elsewhere.
+We need to review all uses of `FANSI_find_esc` and figure out what a compatible way to handle the possibility that `FANSI_find_esc` will find a _Control Sequence_ that isn't actually treated as _Control Sequence_.
 ## Width of C0 And Others

 The correct way to handle this is probably to keep existing behavior for `_ctl`